Louvre Museum: Explore Paris’s Most Famous Museum

 The ticket price for the Louvre museum is €15 (at the kiosk) or €17 (online).

 However, admission is free for

-For free entrance, you should show a residence card or valid piece of ID.
+You should show a residence card or valid piece of ID for free entrance.

 If you’re not entitled to free admission, you should book your ticket online in advance or buy Paris Museum Pass.
 The Pass gives free access to more than fifty museums and monuments in Paris and the Paris region.